Bristol 188: Design and development

 While traditional riveting was considered to be a potential construction method, however, this posed substantially difficulties as every rivet, bolts, and screws used would have had to be specially manufactured out of compatible materials to ensure the necessary tolerances were met.
-Instead, a relatively cutting-edge technique of arc welding using an argon gas shield, known as puddle welding, was used.
+Instead, an advanced technique of arc welding using an argon gas shield, known as puddle welding, was used.
 Another British aircraft manufacturer, the W. G. Armstrong Whitworth company, provided substantial technical help and support to Bristol during this period; they had also explored the use of puddle welding for advanced aerospace purposes.
 Armstrong Whitworth produced major sections of the airframe as a subcontractor.
-North American Aviation used the same methods of argon welding of stainless steel honeycomb sheet metal for the XB-70 Valkyrie bomber.

 A fused-quartz windscreen and canopy and cockpit refrigeration system were designed and fitted, but were never tested in the environment for which they had been designed.
-The pilot was provisioned with a conventional ejector seat.
+The pilot was provided with a conventional ejector seat.
 All of the flight controls, along with elements such as the undercarriage and four-part air brakes, were hydraulically powered.
 The main undercarriage elements retracted inwards to lie vertically within the fuselage aft of the main spar, while the forward undercarriage retracted forwards into a space directly aft of the cockpit.
 The majority of the oval-shaped fuselage's internal volume was occupied by the fuel tanks; a large compartment forward of the wing housed the suite of electronic recording and telemetry apparatus along with elements of the refrigeration system.